Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 Note that the equations for subsequent time steps are coupled through terms obtained from numerical integration.
 So currents at $t=n+1$ will be functions of currents at $t=n$.
-We will see this in more detail while constructing the companion models in the following subsections.
+We will see this in more detail while constructing the companion models for various memory elements.
 Also, note that linear equations are recursively solved to traverse through simulation time by choosing a \textbf{time-step $(\Delta t)$}.
 The value of this time step depends on the local truncation error (LTE).
 More details on the calculation of LTE can be found in \cite{circuit_simulation_pileggi}.
+The general idea is to maintain a sufficient tradeoff between simulation speed (by taking larger time steps) and accuracy (by taking smaller time steps).

-Next, I will describe how to tackle the same problem in an equivalent circuit approach (ECA).
+Now we will learn how to solve the EMT problem from the viewpoint of the equivalent circuit approach (ECA).
 To obtain the time-domain response of the network with ECA, we apply \textbf{two (2) circuit-simulation \textit{tricks}} to enable efficient construction of the linearized nodal equations $(Y_tV_t-J_t=0)$ for each time step $(t)$ in the transient simulation.

 \textbf{First, rather than} defining the ordinary differential equation (ODE) that captures the KCL constraint (sum of currents) at each node, we construct specialized symbolic stamps for each component in the network (e.g., resistance, inductance, etc.).
 Note that a stamp(s) here refers to term(s) that are to be added to the solution matrix.
 We use these stamps to implicitly construct the system matrix at each time tick.
 To do so, we parse through each circuit element in the network (for each time tick), and we add the stamps corresponding to this element in the solution matrix.
 Once completed, the matrix (completed by adding stamps from each component) will be equivalent to if we constructed the matrix by adding linearized nodal equations in each row.
 In this approach, rather than arduously constructing nodal equations for each node (imagine a circuit with million nodes), we only have to symbolically construct stamps for the number of types of circuit elements.
 Once that is done, all we need to do is add the stamps for each circuit element into the solution matrix.